intmus/inttheory/_09-non-chord-tones/b1-nonchordtonespt2.md

 abc: true
 ---

-*NOTE: The full descriptions below of each type of non-chord tone are from the online textbook, [Open Music Theory](http://www.openmusictheory.com), although each has been edited to suit this textbook's terminology and purpose.
+*NOTE: The full descriptions below each type of non-chord tone are from the online textbook, [Open Music Theory](http://www.openmusictheory.com), although each has been edited to suit this textbook's terminology and purpose.
 If you have not had a chance to check out Open Music Theory in the Further Reading sections from the previous units, please take the time to do so.
 It is an excellent resource!*

 ## Non-chord tone recap

 Understanding non-chord tones is critical for increasing the accuracy and speed of your tonal analysis.
-When looking at pieces of music, specifically those that have complicated textures, you will often face difficult decisions about which tones are functional to the harmonic progression and which tones are embellishing those functional tones.
+When analyzing music, specifically those that have complicated textures, you will often face difficult decisions about which tones are functional to the harmonic progression and which tones are embellishing those functional tones.
 If you know the shapes that chord tones and their embellishments form, you can separate chord tones from embellishments by simply looking for common patterns.

 **We will use the same simple progression that we used in the previous topic as a template for demonstrating non-chord tones.
 You can review the analysis here.**